Kisters VisShare - Online collaboration and 3D CAD data sharing.

-Creating a project, assigning people, adding CAD data via drag & drop - 3D collaboration can be that easy.
-Now, all you need to do is share a link to a single 3D CAD model or 2D drawing or give individuals access to the entire project.
+Just create a project, assign people, add CAD data via drag & drop - 3D collaboration can be that easy.
+Now all you need to do is share a link to a single 3D CAD model or 2D drawing, or give individuals access to the entire project.

 We will be happy to advise you